hannesdatta/course-dprep/content/docs/exam/_index.md

   - Generate RMarkdown documents
   - Clean/transform data using dplyr/tidyverse.

+## Two examination opportunities per academic year

+Students enrolled in the course “Data Preparation and Workflow Management” can choose to take the on-campus computer exam during a maximum of two out of four examination opportunities per academic year.

 ## Preparing for the exam

 ### Ideas for developing your proficiency